rackerlabs/rackspace-how-to/content/office-365/office-365-faq.md

 You access your account from two different locations:

--   You manage your Microsoft &reg; Office 365&reg; services at [portal.office.com](http://portal.office.com).
-From here you can create new users and work with Microsoft Exchange, Skype&reg; for Business, SharePoint&reg;, Yammer&reg;, and the rest of the Office 365 suite.
+-   You manage your Microsoft&reg; Office 365&reg; services at
+    [portal.office.com](http://portal.office.com).
+From here you can
+    create new users and work with Microsoft Exchange, Skype&reg; for Business, SharePoint&reg;, Yammer&reg;, and the rest of the Office 365 suite.